Wetland-Botanist/UVVR-Analysis-Tutorial/README.md

 The needed materials for the analysis manual - rasters, shapefiles, and tools - are provided in the Tutorial folder of the repository.

-For questions or suggestions for improvment, please shoot an email to Grant McKown (james.mckown@uh.edu)
+For questions or suggestions for improvment, please shoot an email to Grant McKown (james.mckown@unh.edu)